bplmaps/lmec-main-site/content/research/grants-in-aid-for-works-in-progress.md

 #### Do you need technical assistance on a cartographic project?

-With our *Grants in Aid for Works in Progress* program, the Leventhal Map & Education Center seeks to support researchers and scholars whose projects land at the intersection of historical geography, urban civic data, and digital humanities.
+Our *Grants in Aid for Works in Progress* program supports researchers, teachers, members of the public, and community organizations in creating original cartographic and digital works.

-This program is oriented towards 1) projects that are well-aligned with LMEC’s priority areas, and 2) applicants who have a well-defined vision for their project, but may lack the technical expertise to bring it to fruition without guidance or support.
-Rather than a monetary stipend, successful applicants are awarded in the form of Leventhal Center staff technical and cartographic support.
-Please see our *[Small Grants for Early-Career Digital Publications](./digital-publication-small-grants.md)* program for more information on monetary awards that the Center offers.
+Through this program, we support projects that meet two criteria: first, projects must be well-aligned with LMEC’s thematic focus areas; and second, applicants must have a well-defined vision for their project and a specific request for what kind of technical or creative support will be required to print the project to completion.
+Rather than a monetary stipend, successful applicants are awarded in the form of Leventhal Center staff support.
+(See our *[Fellowships and Research Support](/research/fellowships/)* page for other programs that offer monetary awards.)

 Applications are reviewed on a monthly basis and will be awarded based on the capacity of Leventhal Center staff time.